 Reporters interested in covering the event should contact the Lehigh Valley Health Network public affairs office.
-Interviews with health care professionals also can be arranged.
+Interviews with health care professionals and the breast cancer survivors can be arranged.

 # # #